 I know.
 This one is tough.
 My dad has taught me from a young age that everything has trade-offs.
 You stay home and get to partake in all of the celebrations with family and friends, but then you miss out on a once in a lifetime opportunity…trade-off.
 Conversely, you travel to Korea for a year and have this eye-opening experience, but then you can’t attend any birthdays, anniversaries, parties, etc. that may happen while you’re away…trade-off.
 Honestly, the latter sounds better to me…but it’s likely because that’s the avenue I chose.

 If, for some reason, you do have a close family member getting married and it’s absolutely essential that you attend, but it conflicts with working days, it’s not impossible to get the time off…however it’s fairly difficult and complicated nonetheless.
 At orientation they’ll teach you the Korean way to communicate and advise you on the best strategy for this situation.
 It involves being as indirect as possible and smoothly easing into the topic in the hopes that your school will understand and accommodate.

-Honestly, if you’re well aware of when the wedding is prior to arrival, then perhaps you’re better off aiming for a later intake starting date that doesn’t interfere with the wedding.
+Honestly, if you’re well aware of when the wedding is prior to arrival, then perhaps you’re better off aiming for a later intake that doesn’t interfere with the wedding.

-Final note: Why let FOMO get in the way of an incredible experience?
+Why let FOMO get in the way of an incredible experience?
 You can have your cake and eat it too!
-Come explore the unfamiliar and have a blast and then go home after a year, or however long, and you’ll have the rest of your life for celebrations with family and friends.
+Come explore the unfamiliar and have a blast.
+Then you can go home after a year, or however long, and you’ll have the rest of your life for celebrations with family and friends.
 It’s only as complicated as you make it.